heroku/kafka-packaging-scripts/README.md

 ## Example settings for deploying a final release

 The following snippet lists the key settings for deploying a final release.
-In this example, we show the settings used for deploying of CP 1.0 Release, which is based on Apache Kafka 0.8.2.1.
+In this example, we show the settings that were actually used for deploying the CP 1.0 Release, which is based on Apache Kafka 0.8.2.1.

 ```bash
 CONFLUENT_VERSION="1.0" # Note: Future CP releases should also include the patch version (`1.0` -> `1.0.0`)